zopefoundation/zope.html/src/zope/html/README.txt

 Implementation problems
 -----------------------

-These are problems with the widget used to integrate FCKeditor rather than problems with FCKeditor itself.
+These are problems with the widget used to integrate CKEditor rather than problems with CKEditor itself.
 These should be dealt with.

 - The width of the editor is hardcoded; this should be either configurable or the editor should stretch to fill the available space.
-The sample uses of the FCKeditor don't seem to exhibit this problem, so it can be better than it is.
+The sample uses of the CKEditor don't seem to exhibit this problem, so it can be better than it is.

 - The height of the editor should be configurable in a way similar to